Education and Social Work Menu

 Graduates of the ECE program may want to continue their studies so they can work with children with special needs.
 NOTE: Students not having obtained an ECE Certificate/Diploma from TRU may be required to take a 1st year University Level (3 credit) English if Official Transcripts indicate the course or equivalent has not been completed.

 The Special Needs Educator post diploma certificate provides ECE graduates with the opportunity to continue their studies with a focus on children with individual differences.
 Areas of learning include: child development, supporting children’s social skills, programming for individual children, critical reflection, working with a team of educators and other professionals to facilitate inclusion,the ECE’s professional role, and skills to support families.
 Students have the opportunity to connect theory and practice in practicum.

-• ECED 2440 Interpersonal Relations – Working with Families (required by the BC ECE Registry for certification)
+- ECED 2440 Interpersonal Relations – Working with Families (required by the BC ECE Registry for certification)

-• ECED 2490 Administration of Early Childhood Education Programs (required by the BC ECE Registry for certification)
+- ECED 2490 Administration of Early Childhood Education Programs (required by the BC ECE Registry for certification)

 |CMNS 2290||Professional Business and Technical Writing||3|

 Completion of ECED 3300, 3310, 3550, 2440 & 2490 meets the BC ECE Registry requirements for certification and practice as a Special Needs Educator.